 Whether you’re renovating an older property or building your new dream home, interior lighting decisions play an important role in your design strategy.
-Unfortunately, many people don’t recognize the impact that proper lighting can have on a room; so they just go with whatever is installed, what they are accustom to or what’s easiest (think inexpensive floor lamps that kind of lean crooked).
+Unfortunately, many people don’t recognize the impact that proper lighting can have on a room; so they just go with whatever is installed, what they are accustomed to, or what’s easiest (think inexpensive floor lamps that kind of lean crooked).

 That approach is leaving a lot of potential on the table, as proper lighting can add a refined ambiance and functionality to a home in no time.
-At Haas & Sons, we regularly get called to our customers’ homes to help them with lighting situations and many times the solution is recessed lighting.
+At Haas & Sons, we regularly get called to our customers’ homes to help them with lighting situations, and many times the solution is adding recessed lighting, or replacing an old fluorescent kitchen light with recessed lighting.
 Here we’ll discuss a variety of factors that homeowners should consider when it comes to recessed lighting.

 Recessed Lighting Guide: